ruckage/es-theme-nes-mini/readme.txt

 License

-This theme is being actively developed, a great deal of work has been put into the theme so please do not use the graphics I have created in other projects (with the exception of any graphics that are an exact copy of of those from the real 'NES classic'/'Famicom mini' menu).
+This theme is being actively developed, a great deal of work has been put into the theme and art so please do not use the graphics I have created in other projects (with the exception of any graphics that are an exact copy of of those from the real 'NES classic'/'Famicom mini' menu).

 You are free to modify the theme for your personal use only - please do not share modified versions of this theme.